wassimhbibi/wassimhbibi/README.md

 # Wassim-HBIBI 🏄‍♂️
 **`Software Developer`**
-<p align="left">My name is Wassim Hbibi, I am currently a 2nd year SINT(Information System and New Technologies)<br> student at the Faculty of Economics and Management of Sfax (FSEGS) - University of Sfax (Tunisia).<br>All coding projects are built from the ground up, from planning and designing all the way to solving <br>real-life problems with code.
+<p align="left">My name is Wassim Hbibi,I am a Data Science engineer and a Full-Stack Developer with extensive experience in Angular and .NET.
+I specialize in building end-to-end applications, from the front-end user interface to back-end server-side development, ensuring high performance and scalability.<br>All coding projects are built from the ground up, from planning and designing all the way to solving <br>real-life problems with code.
 <img align="right" style=""width="200px" src="https://www.codeur.com/blog/wp-content/uploads/2018/04/image-a-la-une-article-codeur-developpeur-web.png">
 </p>
 <br>👀 I’m interested in web development